-- Understand the organization of the human body and anatomical terminology - Understand the chemical basis of life, cell structure and organization - Understand the characteristics of the four tissue types. - Understand the organization and function of the skeletal system. - Be able to identify the bones of the body. - Be able to identify the major muscles found in the body. - Understand the organization and function of the circulatory system, including tracing the path of blood through the heart. - Understand the organization and function of the lymphatic system and its role in the immune system. - Understand the inner workings of the immune system and the function of the different cell types. - Understand the organization and function of the respiratory system.
+- Understand the organization of the human body and anatomical terminology - Understand the chemical basis of life, cell structure and organization - Understand the characteristics of the four tissue types. - Understand the organization and function of the skeletal system. - Be able to explain the composition and physiology of osseous tissue. - Be able to explain the organization and physiology of muscle/muscle contraction. - Understand the organization and function of the circulatory system, including tracing the path of blood through the heart and body. - Understand the organization and function of the lymphatic system and its role in the immune system. - Understand the inner workings of the immune system and the function of the different cell types. - Understand the organization and function of the respiratory system in conjunction with cardiovascular system.